rezanid/xrmtools/src/XrmTools.Meta.Attributes/README.md

 - `DependencyConstructor`: Decorate a constructor method as depdency so that code generator can generate code to inject this dependency.
 - `EntityAttribute`: Assembly scoped attribute that instructs the code generator to generate a typed entity with the given attributes.
 - `CodeGenReplacePrefixesAttribute`: Assembly scoped attribute that instructs the code generator to replace the prefixes of the entity names with the given values.
 This is useful when you want to use a different prefix for your entities in the generated code.
+- `CodeGenGlobalOptionSetAttribute`: Assembly scoped attribute that lets the developer decide if global option sets should be generated in the GlobalOptionSets.cs file or as enums in the typed entity files.
+By default, global option sets are generated locally.

 Let's look at some examples: